 Another very helpful tip I discovered was signing up in GMAT forums and clubs.
 I never really liked forums because there just seems to be a lot of noise and chatter in there and they could be disorganized.
 But these ones have been super helpful.
 People answer difficult questions, they organize live online events with school reps, they give discounts on some online classes and some people actually help to review your applications to see how good you are doing.
 There’s just a joy in kindred spirits hustling towards the same goal.
 The most helpful sites include:

 These sites are on bookmark and you need to visit them to confirm my testimony.

 it would be helpful to note that Beat the Gmat has a fantastic 60days study plan which you can use as a study guide.
 They send you an email every day for 60 days.
 I have tried other plans like magoosh but this is still my best.
 You can subscribe here.
 A study guide is very important.
 There are also some documents and spreadsheets you need to have with the study plan but I won’t go into details here.

 I mentioned earlier that the Gmat official guide is bulky and I can’t really take it out of my house, because of this, I decided to look for study apps to aid my study sessions.

-Thanks to Lagos traffic, I spend so much time commuting to work and functions and sometime it just feels like I am growing old on the road.
+Thanks to Lagos traffic, I spend so much time commuting to work and functions and sometimes it just feels like I am growing old on the road.
 The right Gmat app was very necessary because of all the potential wasted time.

 Disclaimer: I only tried these apps on an IPhone, so all the apps mentioned here may not be on the play store nor work the same way (sorry Windows)